 The more your dog and cat get used to each other – the quicker the process will be.
 If you keep them apart, the training will take much longer.

-Gradually let the dog out of the crate when you are in the room, and get him used to the cat.
-At this point you can take off the muzzle, but keep the dog on a lead.
+Only when you are sure can you gradually let the dog out of the crate when you are in the room, and get him used to the cat.
+At this point you can take off the muzzle, but keep the dog on a lead and harness.

 Always correct bad behaviour with a firm NO and good behaviour with a tasty treat.